 India And Its Diaspora

-The Indian Diaspora, as India itself, constitutes a diverse, heterogeneous and eclectic global community, representing diversity of forms, types, geographies and times of formation.
-It, therefore, requires diverse and distinct approaches to engage them and connect with India.
+The Indian Diaspora is a diverse, heterogeneous and eclectic international community, representing a diversity of types, forms, geographies and formation periods.
+Hence, it requires diverse and distinct approaches to engage them and connect with India.
 The common thread that binds them together is the idea of India and its intrinsic values.
 Overseas Indians — comprising People of Indian Origin and Non-Resident Indians, stretching across all oceans and continents — have considerably added to knowledge, innovation and development across the globe by making significant contributions to their countries of residence.

 In retrospect, the formation of the Indian Diaspora makes up an engaging saga of trials, tribulations and the eventual triumph of determination and hard work.
 It pleases all Indians when the Overseas Indian community is respected for its work culture, discipline, and successful integration with the local community as much as being counted for its outstanding contributions in their countries of residence.
 This community having overcome considerable adversity represents an eminently successful Diaspora in the host countries with several of its representatives occupying leadership positions there.
 We look at them as a significant strategic resource for India.

-As such, we can assume that such exchanges between host and home countries, leveraged through the Diaspora, are never unidirectional or temporary or limited in scope.
+As such, such exchanges between a host and home countries, leveraged through the Diaspora, are never unidirectional or temporary or limited in scope.
 What remains a work in progress, however, is the formation of mechanisms or patterns to engage the Diasporas to its full potential.
-We cherish our relationship with the Indian Diaspora.
 Engaging with the Diaspora in a sustainable and mutually rewarding manner across the economic, social and cultural space is at the heart of the policy of the Ministry.
-We, a small team of officers in MOIA, continually seek to create conditions, partnerships and institutions that will best enable India to connect with its Diaspora comprehensively.
+The officers in MOIA, continually seek to create conditions, partnerships and institutions that will best enable India to connect with its Diaspora comprehensively.